NathanaelGandhi/containers-ros2/README.md

 **What can I do with this?**<br>Whatever you want.
 It's under an [MIT License](LICENSE).

+## Requirements:
+- python3
+- Docker (Docker-Desktop if you want to build arm images)

 ## Overview:
 - [base-image/](base-image)
   - Designed to contain all dependencies that are required to run/build/test your ROS2 project.
 Can be used for multi-arch builds or via CI/CD pipelines.